stumpc5/chess960/project_description.md

 **What is an Opening:**

 An opening is an initial sequence of moves made by both players, where each move is considered (nearly) optimal based on established principles and strategies.
-At any given stage of the opening, both player have a strong incentive to stay in the given progression as deviating could result in a suboptimal position.
+At any given stage of the opening, both player have a strong incentive to stay in the given progression as deviating could result in suboptimal positions.

 **Objective:**